 Winding up or resettlement gives rise to disposal of trust assets with corresponding income tax and GST implications which include:

 - Winding up or resettlement is treated as a disposal at market value which gives rise to immediate depreciation recovery for depreciable property.

 - Taxation of gains for any revenue account property or property subject to Bright line Rules.

 - Taxation of gains for land that is tainted by association where the land is not held for less than 10 years.

-- Disposal or resettlement of residential land, may be subject to bright line rules for the recipient if the land is disposed within 5 years, unless the recipient could rely on the main home exemption.
+- Disposal or resettlement of residential land may be subject to bright line rules for the recipient if the land is disposed within 5 years unless the recipient could rely on the main home exemption.

 - If the Trust has tax losses these will be lost upon winding up or resettlement.

 - If the Trust holds shares in a company, such shares are deemed to be disposed which may give rise to loss of imputation credits and losses carried forward by the company.
-Furthermore, such disposal of shares could give rise to application of bright line rules for a land rich company in certain circumstances.
+Furthermore, such disposal of shares could give rise to the application of bright line rules for a land rich company in certain circumstances.

-- From a GST perspective the winding up & resettlement is a taxable supply which is deemed to be at market value.
+- From a GST perspective, the winding-up & resettlement is a taxable supply which is deemed to be at market value.
 Unintended GST consequences can arise if due care is not exercised.